Finschia/tutorials/contracts/README.md

 * [Hello World](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/hello-world): This smart contract provides an implementation for querying a "Hello World" message.
 * [Counter](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/counter): Counter base smart contract that allows for counter increment and reset.
 * [Primitives](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/primitives): Early introduction to some primitive variables in CosmWasm and how they work.
-* [Variables in Cosmwasm](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/variables): An overview of state and global variables within CosmWasm and methods to access them.
+* [Variables in CosmWasm](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/variables): An overview of state and global variables within CosmWasm and methods to access them.
 * [Smart Contract Initialization](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/instantiation): This document elucidates the instantiation process of a smart contract.
 It discusses the InstantiateMsg structure passed during contract creation and the instantiate function that runs upon contract execution.
 * [Send Native Tokens](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/send-tokens): This document outlines a smart contract designed to send a blockchain's native tokens to a recipient specified by the original sender in the execute message.
 * [Read-Write State](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/read-write-state): Smart contract that explains the basics of reading and writing to the state in a smart contract.
-* [Responses and Attributes in Cosmwasm](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/responses-attributes): Smart contract that explains the basics of responses and attributes.
+* [Responses and Attributes in CosmWasm](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/responses-attributes): Smart contract that explains the basics of responses and attributes.
-* [Cosmwasm Maths Operations](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/cosmwasm-math): This is a example of a CosmWasm contract that implements simple maths operations like addition, substraction, multiplication, division, modulo and exponential.
+* [CosmWasm Maths Operations](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/cosmwasm-math): This is a example of a CosmWasm contract that implements simple maths operations like addition, substraction, multiplication, division, modulo and exponential.
-* [Receive CW20 Tokens in Your Contract](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/recieving-cw20-tokens): An example of a CosmWasm contract that implements the Cw20 Receiver Interface.
+* [Receive cw20 Tokens in Your Contract](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/recieving-cw20-tokens): An example of a CosmWasm contract that implements the Cw20 Receiver Interface.

 ### Application Samples
 * [Timelock](https://github.com/athena-consulting/cosmwasm-by-example/tree/main/timelock): Timelock is a smart contract that introduces a delay mechanism for executing function calls on other smart contracts.